Published on February 19, 2019

 Yeah.
 I wanted you to speak to that.
 There’s an art to—there’s an art to medicine.

 Of course.
 But there’s an art to pathology.
-And so, you wanna give accurate recommendations of what are we dealing with to the medical team, the rest of the medical team, and that has an art to it, right?
+And so, you want to give accurate recommendations of what are we dealing with to the medical team, the rest of the medical team, and that has an art to it, right?
 And you’re a subspecialist in that area.

 Okay.
 Right.
 And we don’t want to overwhelm oncologists with too much information either.
 So, we’re very receptive to feedback about what’s most important for actually taking care of your patients that you’re seeing.
 And the resistance mutations have become very important.
 We used to only check for one part of the ALK gene and we got feedback from the oncologist that that wasn’t good enough.
 They need to look at all of the ALK gene for resistance mutations.
 So, back and forth.